0Vexis0/Threat-Hunting-Project-nameunknown/README.md

 By summarizing the earliest (`min(TimeGenerated)`) successful logon per account and remote IP, the query highlights the first activity of each user on the device, which is critical for tracing initial access.
 Finally, ordering the results chronologically (`order by FirstSeen asc`) provides a clear timeline of account activity to support incident investigation and attribution efforts.

+# Thought Process Regarding Query 1 – Detecting Initial Access (T1021.001 Remote Desktop Protocol)

+1. The goal is to identify which accounts successfully accessed the device via remote sessions during the suspected initial breach window.
+2. Filtering by `DeviceName == "azuki-sl"` isolates the specific host under investigation.
+3. Limiting the `TimeGenerated` to the defined timeframe ensures that only relevant events are analyzed.
+4. Filtering for `LogonType` values "RemoteInteractive" or "RemoteInteractive_Logon" targets RDP and other remote access methods that could have been exploited.
+5. Using `ActionType == "LogonSuccess"` ensures only successful logons are included, which are critical to trace initial access.
+6. Summarizing by the earliest logon per account and remote IP provides a timeline of initial access attempts, supporting incident investigation and attribution.

 #2 Flag = kenji.sato
 ----
 ## Query 2 –  Initial Access: Compromised User Account ( kenji.sato MITRE: T1078 (Valid Accounts)